The golden eagle, also called (Aquila Chrysaetos) is a large bird most active during the day.

 The nests are large and deep; sometimes, they are as deep as 6 feet wide and 2 feet high.

 The golden eagle usually lays between 1 and 3 eggs per clutch, and eggs incubate for 45 days.
-After they hatch, youngs stay for the next for 81 days.
+After they hatch, the young stay for the next 81 days.

-There are massive and stable groups of golden eagles in numerous locations around the globe, and thus the species earned the status of “Least Concern.”
+There are massive and stable groups of golden eagles in numerous locations around the globe; thus, the species earned the status of “Least Concern.”

 A bulk of the reason why they thrive is the result of conservation projects geared towards protecting both the birds and where they live.